gojekfarm/ziggurat/README.md

     EventType         string    `json:"event_type"`         // source path
 }
 ```
 > [!NOTE]
-> The rabbitmq MessageConsumer implementation does not modify the event struct and preserves the source data as is, it just stores the retry count in the metadata.
-This is a guarantee provided by the rabbitmq implementation.

-> [!NOTE]
 > The `rabbitmq.MessageConsumer` implementation does not modify the `*ziggurat.Event` struct in any way apart from storing the rabbitmq metadata, the reason being that RabbitMQ MessageConsumer is not the origin / source of the event, it is just a re-consumption of the original message.
 > Message Consumer implementations should keep this in mind before modifying the event struct.